 In our industry we see new RIAs like Ritholtz Wealth Management growing much faster than many of their peers because they embraced new media when others were afraid to move.
 And we see new brokerages like Robinhood and robo-advisors like Betterment leverage mobile to acquire new clients at incredible speed.
 Each of these rapidly growing firms leaned into compliance aggressively to pursue innovative business models and marketing approaches.
 Had they simply seen compliance as the Office Of No they would have never been bold enough to move forward.

 How To Get The Most Out Of Your Compliance Team

-Whether you have an in-house compliance team or you use an outsourced firm, like Red Oak Compliance, it is important that you set expectations and lay out what you want to achieve as a business.
+Whether you have an in-house compliance team or you use an outsourced firm, like RIA Compliance Concepts, it is important that you set expectations and lay out what you want to achieve as a business.
 Remember, compliance is there to serve the business not hold the business back.
 Sure, they have a duty to protect the firm and they can’t help you violate regulations but that’s a shared goal for every reputable wealth management firm and their financial advisors.

 Below are a few recommended conversations to have with your compliance team to empower them to think strategically about the business:

 “You know the rules better than anyone else.
 How can we move faster and more efficiently in our client acquisition process?”

 This line of questioning will encourage your compliance team to think beyond the day to day process and explore what is possible.

 “What are you seeing others in the industry doing that we should consider?
 What are our competitors ignoring out of fear or lack of regulatory clarity?”